 A common question we are asked is what is the difference between an employees hours shown in Hours & Minutes (7:30) and in decimals (7.5).
 In terms of the amount of time an employee is receiving, there is no difference.
-The only difference is how the amount of hours is presented.
+The only difference is how the hours are presented as one format is easy to understand while another is easier for payroll calculations.

 Table of Contents